-Business center: A grouping of two or more business establishments on one or more parcels of property which may share parking and access and are linked architecturally or otherwise present the appearance of a unified grouping of businesses.
-A business center shall be considered one use for the purposes of determining the maximum number of ground signs.
-An automobile or vehicle dealership shall be considered a business center regardless of the number or type of models or makes available, however, used vehicle sales shall be considered a separate use in determining the maximum number of signs, provided that the used vehicle sales section of the lot includes at least 25 percent of the available sales area.
+Business center: A grouping of two (2) or more business establishments on one (1) or more parcels of property which may share parking and access and are linked architecturally or otherwise present the appearance of a unified grouping of businesses.
+A business center shall be considered one (1) use for the purposes of determining the maximum number of ground signs.
+An automobile or vehicle dealership shall be considered a business center regardless of the number or type of models or makes available, however, used vehicle sales shall be considered a separate use in determining the maximum number of signs, provided that the used vehicle sales section of the lot includes at least twenty-five (25) percent of the available sales area.

 Changeable message sign: A sign on which the message is changed mechanically, electronically or manually, including time/temperature signs; also called menu board, reader board or bulletin board.
-A sign on which the message is changed mechanically, electronically or manually.
-The elements may be internally illuminated or may be illuminated by reflected light.
-The sign may be framed by permanent, nonmoving signage.
-Reference Electronic message sign (EMS) definition.

-Combination sign.
-Any sign which combines the characteristics of two (2) or more signs.
+Combination sign: Any sign which combines the characteristics of two (2) or more signs.

-Community special event sign: Signs and banners, including decorations and displays celebrating a traditionally-accepted patriotic or religious holiday, or special municipal, school or other non-profit activities.
+Community special event sign: Signs and banners, including decorations and displays celebrating a traditionally accepted patriotic or religious holiday, or special municipal, school or other non-profit activities.